Free EOB Scan

 Free EOB scanner.
 Decode the document insurance won't translate.

 An Explanation of Benefits is your insurer's record of how a claim was processed.
-Upload it and we'll translate the key fields in plain English.
+Upload it and we will translate the key fields in plain English.

 What an EOB actually says